 While it is true that 45.5% of respondents believe this will take at least 5 years (and I’m sure some would have responded with “never,” had that been an option), that means for the first time a majority believe the transition to HLS will happen sooner.
 Even more interesting, as I highlighted at the top of this article, is that 38.6% believe this change will happen in less than three years.

 Digging into this a bit deeper, I found a direct correlation between company size (expressed as “number of designers in your organization”) and the time frame by which HLS will be the way that the majority of digital hardware is designed.

-Not surprisingly, designers at smaller companies believe the transition will happen faster than those at larger companies.
-At the smaller companies, 47.1% of respondents believe HLS will be the way design is being done in 3 years, whereas only 20.0% believe HLS will have permeated their entire company.
+At the smaller companies, 47.1% of respondents believe HLS will be the way design is being done in 3 years, whereas only 20.0% in larger companies believe that.

 This should make for an exciting new year for Stratus HLS!

 One final note... congratulations to Komiya-san of Renesas who won the survey's grand prize, a GoPro HERO!